certtools/intelmq/docs/user/universe.rst

 --------------------

 A web-based interface to inject CSV data into IntelMQ with on-line validation and live feedback.
+Developed and maintained by `CERT.at <https://cert.at>`_.

 → `Repository: intelmq-webinput-csv <https://github.com/certat/intelmq-webinput-csv>`_

 intelmq-cb-mailgen
 ------------------

-A solution allowing
-an IntelMQ setup with a complex contact database, managed by a web interface and sending out aggregated email reports.
+A solution allowing an IntelMQ setup with a complex contact database, managed by a web interface and sending out aggregated email reports.
-(In different words:
-To send grouped notifications to network owners using SMTP.)
+In different words: To send grouped notifications to network owners using SMTP.

+Developed and maintained by `Intevation <https://intevation.de>`_, initially funded by `BSI <http://bsi.bund.de/>`_.

 → `Repository: intelmq-cb-mailgen <https://github.com/Intevation/intelmq-mailgen-release>`_